pyvista/scikit-gmsh/CONTRIBUTING.rst

 Contributing New Code
 ---------------------

-If you have an idea for how to improve pvgmsh, please first create an issue as a feature request which we can use as a discussion thread to work through how to implement the contribution.
+If you have an idea for how to improve scikit-gmsh, please first create an issue as a feature request which we can use as a discussion thread to work through how to implement the contribution.

-Once you are ready to start coding and develop for pvgmsh, please see the `Development Practices <#development-practices>`_ section for more details.
+Once you are ready to start coding and develop for scikit-gmsh, please see the `Development Practices <#development-practices>`_ section for more details.